Patient Information: Summary of Product Characteristics

-Read this package insert carefully before starting administration of this medication, as it contains important information for you.
+Read this entire leaflet carefully before starting treatment with this medication, as it contains important information for you.

 Clinimix is a solution for infusion.
 It is supplied in a bag with 2 chambers.
-One chamber contains an amino acid solution with electrolytes and the second chamber contains a glucose solution with calcium chloride.
+One chamber contains an amino acid solution with electrolytes, and the second chamber contains a glucose solution with calcium chloride.
 The chambers are separated by a non-permanent seal.
-The contents of the chambers must be mixed immediately before administration by rolling the top of the bag to open the seals.
+The contents of the chambers must be mixed immediately before administration by rolling the top of the bag to break the seals.

 Clinimix is administered to feed adults and children through a tube connected to a vein when normal oral feeding is not suitable.